frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 Here are some additional tips to improve your typing for competitive programming:

-1. **Use IDE shortcuts:** Learn keyboard shortcuts for your favorite Integrated Development Environment (IDE).
+1. **Use IDE shortcuts:** 1. **Use IDE shortcuts:** Learn keyboard shortcuts for your favorite Integrated Development Environment (IDE).
 Navigating and editing code using shortcuts reduces time spent moving between mouse and keyboard.
-In the case of [ICPC](https://icpc.global/) contests, the IDE provided will typically be [Eclipse](https://www.eclipse.org/downloads/packages/release/helios/sr2/eclipse-ide-cc-developers), so it’s crucial to familiarize yourself with its shortcuts and navigation to maximize efficiency during the competitive programming.
+In the case of [ICPC](https://icpc.global/) contests, the IDE provided will typically be [Eclipse](https://www.eclipse.org/downloads/packages/release/helios/sr2/eclipse-ide-cc-developers), so it's crucial to familiarize yourself with its shortcuts and navigation to maximize efficiency during the competitive programming.
+However, it's important to note that the choice of IDE may change, and contestants should always check the specific rules and environments for each competition.
 2. **Focus on frequent patterns:** As you practice, focus on typing patterns you use frequently, such as loops, if-else conditions, and function declarations.
 Automating these patterns in your muscle memory will save valuable time.
 3. **Practice algorithm templates:** Some problems require similar algorithms, such as dynamic programming, sorting, or tree traversal.
 By practicing typing these algorithms regularly, you'll be able to quickly implement them during competitive programmings.

 In competitive programming, every second counts, and being proficient with your typing can give you a significant advantage.

-## Typing Less in Competitive Programming
+### Typing Less in Competitive Programming

 In competitive programming, time is a critical resource.
 Therefore, optimizing typing speed and avoiding repetitive code can make a significant difference.
 Below, we will discuss strategies to minimize typing when working with `std::vector` during competitive programmings, where access to the internet or pre-prepared code snippets may be restricted.

-### 1. Using `#define` for `std::vector` Abbreviations
+#### 1. Using `#define` for `std::vector` Abbreviations

 We can use `#define` to create short aliases for common vector types.
 This is particularly useful when you need to declare multiple vectors throughout the code.